 Single Crochet Decrease (sc dec)

 2 1/2 skeins (cakes) of Premiere Candy Shop yarn.
 The color in the pictures is Jelly Bean.
+Any comparable worsted weight yarn will also work for this pattern.

 The pattern is written for a size Medium.